KachiAlex/real-estate-marketplace/MOBILE_APP_COMPLETION_REPORT.md

 ## ðŸŽ‰ Congratulations!

-You now have a fully functional Android mobile app for the Property Ark marketplace, ready for testing and deployment!
+You now have a fully functional Android mobile app for the PropertyArk marketplace, ready for testing and deployment!

 **Status**: âœ… **COMPLETE & READY**